ArduPilot/ardupilot_wiki/common/source/docs/common-imu-batchsampling.rst

 Enabling Batch Data Collection
 ==============================

-The ``INS_BAT_MASK`` parameter specifies which IMUs in the system to log high-rate data for.
+The ``INS_LOG_BAT_MASK`` parameter specifies which IMUs in the system to log high-rate data for.
 Set this to 255 to collect for all sensors.

 ``IMU RAW`` sampling must be enabled in your logging bitmask.
-This is bit 19, so you must either use a GCS which has checkboxes for each bitmask option or add 1048576 to your current bitmask value.
+This is bit 19, so you must either use a GCS which has checkboxes for each bitmask option or add 524288 to your current bitmask value.

 ``INS_LOG_BAT_OPT`` must be set to one